-The long-term availability of a commercial wind turbine is usually in excess of 97%.
-This value means that for 97% of the time, the turbine will be available to work if there is adequate wind.
+The long-term availability of a commercial wind turbine is usually in excess of 97 per cent.
+This value means that for 97 per cent of the time, the turbine will be available to work if there is adequate wind.
 This value is superior to values quoted for conventional power stations.
-It will usually take a period of some six months for the wind farm to reach full, mature, commercial operation and hence, during that period, the availability will increase from a level of about 80-90% after commissioning to the long-term level of 97% or more.
+It will usually take a period of some six months for the wind farm to reach full, mature, commercial operation and hence, during that period, the availability will increase from a level of about 80-90 per cent after commissioning to the long-term level of 97 per cent or more.

 After commissioning, the wind farm will be handed over to the operations and maintenance crew.
 A typical crew will consist of two people for every 20 to 30 wind turbines in a wind farm.
 For smaller wind farms there may not be a dedicated O&M crew but arrangements will be made for regular visits from a regional team.
 Typical routine maintenance time for a modern wind turbine is 40 hours per year.
 Non-routine maintenance may be of a similar order.

 There is now much commercial experience with modern wind turbines and high levels of availability are regularly achieved.
 Third party operations companies are well-established in all of the major markets, and it is likely that this element of the industry will develop very much along the lines associated with other rotating plant and mechanical/electrical equipment.